Kate Hudson Gives Us A Side Boob Show At The Golden Globes While Rumored Love Interest Brad Pitt Gets Big Cheers From A-Listers

 Kate Hudson made a rather shocking appearance at the 74th Golden Globe Awards this past weekend, sporting a sexy gold lace dress that left very little to the imagination.
 The Almost Famous movie star made her way, shortly before midnight, into the Sunset Tower Hotel in West Hollywood, giving on lookers a surprise glimpse at her rather exposed, cheeky side boob.
 Her gold lace gown was designed with a lengthy cut out of the side, and included a large keyhole in the front, revealing to revelers the blonde actress’s chest.

-The Meet Joe Black actor received an onslaught of cheers after he presented the film Moonlight, of which he was the executive producer,at the 74th annual Golden Globe Awards, which was held inside the Beverly Hilton Hotel on Sunday.
+Meet Joe Black actor Brad Pitt received an onslaught of cheers after he presented the film Moonlight, of which he was the executive producer, at the 74th annual Golden Globe Awards, which was held inside the Beverly Hilton Hotel on Sunday.

-The side boob revealer, and ex of Muse rocker star Matt Bellamy, wore her hair up at the event to show off her diamond earrings and grasped black clutch.
+The side boob revealer and ex of Muse rocker star Matt Bellamy, wore her hair up at the event to show off her diamond earrings and grasped black clutch.
 It is not clear whether the actress went to the party to meet up with Pitt, or if she was simply there to join her mother, Goldie Hawn, and longtime stepfather Kurt Russell.

 Gogo and Gogi in full effect!!!! ???????????????????????????????????????????????????? #GoldenGlobes2017 @officialgoldiehawn #Pa